paladin-t/b8/docs/manual.md

 ### Operations

 Most home computers from 1970-80s use keyboards as the only developer input method, but mice and touching are everywhere nowadays.
-It's supported to use keyboard, mouse/touching and gamepad to play cartridges. but BASIC8 uses mouse as the main operation method on GUI of editors; keyboard is mainly used to write code, and do some shortcuts:
+It's supported to use keyboard, mouse/touching and gamepad to play cartridges.
+But BASIC8 uses mouse as the main operation method on editors' GUI; keyboard is mainly used to write code, and do some shortcuts:

 * F1: show this manual
 * F7: take a screenshot when playing
-* F8: record frames when playing
+* F8: record frames when playing, or stop recording
 * Ctrl+R: run a cartridge
 * Ctrl+.: stop running a cartridge
 * Ctrl+S: save all data